Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

-For ordinary frame-coded software H.264, `FrameLease::ArenaVideo` stays on the pooled decoder allocation through the OxideAV sink, Sanctuary's bounded video queue, and the renderer boundary. `d8ca4c2` also guarantees that PAFF/SCP assembly still emits `ArenaVideo` and that picture-pool exhaustion returns `ResourceExhausted` rather than silently converting a ready frame to `Owned`. `native/app/src/video_renderer.rs` validates native YUV420P arena geometry/strides and passes the original borrowed Y/U/V plane slices and their real strides directly to `wgpu::Queue::write_texture()`.
+For ordinary frame-coded software H.264, `FrameLease::ArenaVideo` stays on the pooled decoder allocation through the OxideAV sink, Sanctuary's bounded video queue, and the renderer boundary. `d8ca4c2` also guarantees that PAFF/SCP assembly still emits `ArenaVideo` without silently converting a ready frame to `Owned`. `94de8f2` makes software-decoder pool pressure block in the reusable arena allocator until a retained picture/assembly lease is released, so downstream back-pressure no longer surfaces as an H.264 slice-level `ResourceExhausted` failure. `native/app/src/video_renderer.rs` validates native YUV420P arena geometry/strides and passes the original borrowed Y/U/V plane slices and their real strides directly to `wgpu::Queue::write_texture()`.
 There is no `materialize()`, `VideoFrame` allocation, `plane_tight()` equivalent, or